 A good night’s sleep is overrated and hard to get when menopause is present.
 Sorry, ladies, but it’s true.
-I’m going into my 5th or 6th year of menopause, but I will say, I am feeling much better now.
+I’m going into my 5th year of menopause.
 Today I’m sharing natural remedies for insomnia during menopause because I’ve had my share of sleepless nights.

-I mentioned above that I’m probably in my 5th or 6th year of menopause and my symptoms have improved over the year.
+I’m not a medical adviser, just a woman who has experienced menopause symptoms.
+It’s not fun, and it’s not going away any time soon, I’m afraid.
+I’m in my 5th or 6th year of menopause, and my symptoms have improved over the last year.
 I no longer feel like a truck ran over me, not even a car.
 My mood swings have also improved.
 What is lingering is night and day sweats and some sleepless nights.